Vulkan: Vulkan 1.2

 On January 15, 2020, Vulkan 1.2 was released by the Khronos Group.
-This second major update to the API integrates 23 additional commonly-used proven Vulkan extensions into the base Vulkan standard.
+This second major update to the API integrates 23 additional commonly used proven Vulkan extensions into the base Vulkan standard.
 Some of the most important features are "timeline semaphores for easily managed synchronization", "a formal memory model to precisely define the semantics of synchronization and memory operations in different threads", and "descriptor indexing to enable reuse of descriptor layouts by multiple shaders".
 The additional features of Vulkan 1.2 improve its flexibility when it comes to implementing other graphics APIs on top of Vulkan, including "uniform buffer standard layout", "scalar block layout", and "separate stencil usage".

 Vulkan 1.3

 On January 25, 2022, Vulkan 1.3 was released by the Khronos Group.
-This third major update to the API integrates 23 additional commonly-used proven Vulkan extensions into the base Vulkan standard.
+This third major update to the API integrates 23 additional commonly used proven Vulkan extensions into the base Vulkan standard.
 Vulkan 1.3 focuses on reducing fragmentation by making the new features not optional in order for a device to be considered Vulkan 1.3 capable.
 The new features in Vulkan 1.3 include dynamic rendering, additional dynamic state, improved synchronization API, and device profiles.

+Vulkan 1.4

+On December 3, 2024, Vulkan 1.4 was released by the Khronos Group.